public-transport/hafas-client/docs/radar.md

 }, /* … */ ]
 ```

-If you pass `polylines: true`, each result will have a `polyline` field, containing an encoded shape.
-You can use e.g. [`@mapbox/polyline`](https://www.npmjs.com/package/@mapbox/polyline) to decode it.
+If you pass `polylines: true`, each journey leg will have a `polyline` field, as documented in [the corresponding section in the `journeyLeg()` docs](journey-leg.md#polyline-option), with the exception that station info is missing.